tomalak7/tomalak7.github.io/_pages/achievements.md

             color: #00008B;       /* Change the color of footnote references */ }
-        /* Target footnote numbers specifically within footnote content */ .footnote a {
+        /* Target footnote numbers specifically within footnote content */ .footnotes a {
-              font-size: 1.0em; /* Adjust this value to change the size of the number */ }
+              font-size: 0.8em; /* Adjust this value to change the size of the number */ }
     </style>
 </head>